pluralsh/documentation/pages/04-faq/04-paid-tiers.md

 ---
-title: Plural Paid Tiers
+title: How do Plural paid tiers work?
-description: What is included with Plural's paid offerings?
+description: What is included with Plural paid offerings?
 ---

 In addition to Plural's open-source offering, there are two paid tiers that provide additional features and support over our baseline.